tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 # Timeline for Transition {#timeline}

 The timeline and driving motivations for transitioning to quantum-ready cryptography differ between data confidentiality and data authentication (e.g., signatures).
-The risk of "Harvest Now, Decrypt Later" (HNDL) attacks demands immediate action to protect data confidentiality (see Section 7 of {{?I-D.ietf-pquip-pqc-engineers}}), while the threat to authentication systems, although less urgent, requires forward-thinking planning to mitigate future risks.
+The risk of "Harvest Now, Decrypt Later" (HNDL) attacks demands immediate action to protect data confidentiality (see Section 7 of {{?RFC9958}}), while the threat to authentication systems, although less urgent, requires forward-thinking planning to mitigate future risks.

 Encrypted payloads transmitted using Transport Layer Security (TLS) are vulnerable to decryption if an attacker equipped with a CRQC gains access to the traditional asymmetric public keys used in the TLS key exchange along with the transmitted ciphertext.
 TLS implementations typically use Diffie-Hellman-based key exchange schemes.
 If an attacker obtains a complete set of encrypted payloads, including the TLS setup, they could theoretically use a CRQC to derive the private key and decrypt the data.